 - In support courses (CHEM)

-Students who do not meet the minimum 2.5 GPR must have a special appeal from one of the departmental academic advisors.
-Additionally, students must have no cases of scholastic dishonesty or academic misconduct on their record.
+- Additionally, students must have no cases of scholastic dishonesty or academic misconduct on their record.

 You might decide to complete some courses at another academic institution.
 The Texas Common Course Numbering website will help you locate the correct course number at another public Texas institution.
 Use the most recent TCCNS online searchable matrix to compare institutions and get the corresponding course number.
 When you have completed the course, be sure to request that a transcript be sent to Texas A&M University.
 Please consult with an academic advisor to confirm use in your degree plan.